While guns are often associated with Western entertainment, anime can occasionally indulge in bullet mayhem.

 They found hope in the small crew of Squad 7 from the Gallian militia.

-Although the story centres around Welkin, Isara, and Alicia, the entire Squad 7 is covered.
+Although the story centers around Welkin, Isara, and Alicia, the entire Squad 7 is covered.

 It’s an anime about wartime friendships and horrors.